Motherwell: Railway

-The town has three stations, a main railway station (known simply as Motherwell), Airbles and Shieldmuir.
+The town has two stations, a main railway station (known simply as Motherwell), Airbles and Shieldmuir.
 The main station runs on the West Coast Main Line from Glasgow to London and on the East Coast Main Line via Edinburgh and Newcastle, and is located next to Motherwell Shopping Centre.
 National train operators; Avanti West Coast, CrossCountry and TransPennine Express, pass through the main station, but not all stop there.
 The station is also served by Abellio ScotRail who provide direct services to Carstairs, Coatbridge Central, Cumbernauld, Dalmuir, Edinburgh, Lanark, Milngavie and North Berwick.
 London North Eastern Railway also provide a direct daily service between London King's Cross and Glasgow Central that stops at Motherwell.
 The smaller station in the Airbles suburb of Motherwell only runs on the line to Dalmuir via Glasgow Central low level and Hamilton Central; however, it is closer to the Civic Centre and Fir Park stadium than the main-line station.
 That station is served by Abellio ScotRail.

 Formerly, Motherwell, Wishaw and Hamilton were served by the Lanarkshire Tramways (closed 1931), which were connected to the very large Glasgow electric tramway system (closed 1962) at both Cambuslang and Uddingston.
 At its maximum extent, the 200-mile system extended to Balloch, Milngavie, Airdrie, Larkhall, Clarkston, Barrhead, Kilbarchan and Renfrew, besides providing a dense network of lines offering pollution-free electric transport in the city centre.

 The (now defunct) firm of Hurst Nelson was a major railway rolling stock manufacturer based in the town.
 The company built trains for the London Underground, and tramcars, as well as vehicles for main line railways.